SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 ## When will the test occur?

-The team started testing once the following were in place;
+The team started testing when the following were in place;
-- Software Under Test (SUT) is available for testing.
+- Software Under Test (SUT) was available for testing.
-- Test Areas have been identified and created.
+- Test Areas identified and created.
-- Test Environments is available(PC)
+- Test Environments were accessible (PC).

 **Test Environment:** Windows and MacBook